dasanurag/dasanurag.github.io/_pages/projects.md

 ---
 Real Time Formant Visualization Application
 ---
 Developed an application that helps track vowel sounds(formants) in real time.
-The project uses a combination of Pyaudio to capture microphone input, Praat binaries to obtain formant values from each audio chunk, D3 a Javascript to plot these formants in real time.<br/>
+The project uses a combination of Pyaudio to capture microphone input, Praat binaries to obtain formant values from each audio chunk, D3 a Javascript library to plot these formants in real time.<br/>
 [Link to demo](https://youtu.be/vqly1eJY7gI1)

 Study Tracker